-Additional services provided by ECAP during the year included emergency shuttle service transportation helping a number of people to their medical and other important appointments; resource referrals; helping clean up our neighborhood; and responding to needs of families referred by the food bank and other agencies for assistance.
-The inclusion of an already prepared lunch on Saturdays and a regular prepared meal feeding at homeless encampments during the week increased our outreach in the homeless community.
+Additional services provided by ECAP during the year included emergency shuttle service transportation to medical and other important appointments; resource referrals; neighborhood cleanup and responding to needs of families referred by the food bank and other agencies for assistance.
+Distribution of prepared lunch at homeless encampments during the week increased our outreach in the homeless community.